Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 In terms of social links and language affinities, they have pretty similar origins.

-Grammar is basically the same (depending on dialect).
+Grammar is the same (depending on dialect).
 Incredible amounts of common vocabulary are also there.

 Some Basic sentences are: